pewpewnor/my-termux-setup/README.md

 pkg i -y zsh
 chsh -s
 ```
-Then type in 'zsh' for the input, then press ENTER
+Then type in 'zsh' for the input, then press ENTER.<br>
+Exit and open the app again to use ZSH.

 - Add Extra Key Rows
 ```sh